ooworx/magento-stocksort/README.md

 - Copy app/ directory into your magento root
 - Check System > Configuration

+## Usage

+You can enable/disable sorting in : System > Configuration > Catalog > Inventory > Sort out of stock

+Note : If you have " Display Out of Stock Products" with value equal to "No", this extension do nothing (indeed).

 ## Compatibility

 For now it was only tested on 1.9